How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

 ""Thank you for the honest feedback!
 We're glad the food hit the mark.
-You're right that Saturday nights can get busy, and we're actively working on improving our service speed during peak hours — including adding additional staff on weekends.
-We hope you'll give us another chance to deliver the 5-star experience you deserve.""
+You're right that Saturday nights can get busy, and we're actively working on improving our service speed during peak hours.
+We hope you'll give us another chance to deliver the 5-star experience you deserve."

 Review: "Nice place, clean and well-maintained.
 Prices are a bit high though."